-In Sport and Exercise Science students learn through diverse movement experiences such as; snorkelling at goat island, studio box and lawn bowls, to enhance their understanding of the key learning areas of this subject.
+In Sport and Exercise Science students learn through diverse movement experiences such as; snorkelling at goat island, studio box and lawn bowls and white water rafting, to enhance their understanding of the key learning areas of this subject.
 Within the Year 11 Sport and Exercise Science course students will complete 4 units of work focused on the following areas of inquiry.